PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Smileys are supported in markdown text, and converted to the corresponding emojis.
 For a list of supported smileys, click [here](Smileys.md).

+### Script

+[Script](Script.md) can be embedded inline in a block, between curly braces `{` and `}`.
+Example:

+	a is {a:=5} and b is {b:=6}. a\*b is therefore {a*b}.

+This becomes:

+a is {a:=5} and b is {b:=6}. a\*b is therefore {a*b}.

+When a user session is created, it will contain a variable named `Global` that points to a global variables collection.
+The global variables collection and the session variables colletion can be used by resources to keep application states.
+Script can create variables freely, and will be available to all script for the user, as long as the session is kept alive, if stored in the session.
+States will be available for all script on the server, if accessed through the `Global` variables collection.
+The session state will also contain a variable named
+`Request` that contains detailed information about the current request.

+Example:

+	This page has been generated {Global.NrTimesMarkdownLoaded:=(try Global.NrTimesMarkdownLoaded+1 catch 1)} times since the start of the server.

+This becomes:

+This page has been generated {Global.NrTimesMarkdownLoaded:=(try Global.NrTimesMarkdownLoaded+1 catch 1)} times since the start of the server.

+**Note**: If the count does not increment when the page is loaded or refreshed, it means you're receiving a cached result.
+You can control page cache rules using [Metadata tags](#metadata).

 =========================================================================================================================================================